appnexus/appnexus-html5-lib/CONTRIBUTION.md

 ## Raising Github Issues

-If you are an external (non-AppNexus employee) contributor, feel free to create Github issuesâ€”the internal team will respond as soon as possible.
+If you are an external (non-AppNexus employee) contributor, feel free to create Github issues, and the internal team will respond as soon as possible.